Leah Pruitt: Orlando Pride

 On December 18, 2021, Pruitt was traded during the 2022 NWSL Draft by new Reign head coach Laura Harvey along with Celia, the 10th overall pick, and a second-round pick in the 2023 NWSL Draft to Orlando Pride in exchange for Phoebe McClernon.

 On April 6, 2023, after not featuring in either of the matchday squads for the opening two games of the season, Orlando Pride announced Pruitt had retired from professional soccer in order to pursue new career opportunities.

-International
+International career

 In August 2011, Pruitt was invited to the annual U.S. under-14 National Team Identification Camp held in Portland, Oregon.
 It featured 72 players and was run by U.S. Soccer Women's Development Director Jill Ellis.
 In January 2014, Pruitt was called up to the under-17 national team by B. J. Snow for a 24-player training camp at the U.S. Soccer National Training Center in Carson, California.
 In October 2014, Pruitt was named to an under-20 training camp by Michelle French, and attended a further two training camps with the under-19s in July 2015 and May 2016 in the build-up to the 2016 FIFA U-20 Women's World Cup.
 In May 2018, Pruitt was called up to an under-23 training camp.